The New Starters

 How did you address this?

 I originally looked into making T-shirts.
-I went to Première Vision in Paris to investigate different materials and panelling, did a pattern-cutting course and visited a knitwear factory in Wales.
+I went to [trade show] Première Vision in Paris to investigate different materials and panelling, did a pattern-cutting course and visited a knitwear factory in Wales.
 I believe that if you’re going to communicate your ideas, you need to be able to speak the language first.

 What was your goal when you set up your eyewear brand?